In 2022, tuition for full-time students at University of Bridgeport was $32,860 a year.

-University of Bridgeport is a private, nonprofit institution, so it has the same tuition for residents of Connecticut as it does for residents from other states.
+University of Bridgeport is a private, nonprofit institution, so it has the same tuition for students from Connecticut as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

 Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at University of Bridgeport.

 Room and board at University of Bridgeport costs $16,350 a year.
 This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the University of Bridgeport's on-campus cafeterias and dining halls.

 Meal-plan costs may vary depending on the numnber of meals you intend to eat on-campus